Resource Guide to Help Teen Drivers Obtain a License and Stay Safe on the Road

 When picking out the top-recommended car models for teens, the IIHS looks at reliability and safety ratings.
 All vehicle choices include standard electronic stability control and weigh more than 2,750 pounds.
 The following are its top three picks per vehicle size for teens.

 By law, all drivers need car insurance.
 However, as first-time drivers, teens can be insured during different stages of learning to drive.
-Some states will require teens to have insurance while they have their learner’s permit, and some will allow them to wait until they get their driver’s license.
+Some states require teens to have insurance while they have their learner’s permit, and some will allow them to wait until they get their driver’s license.
 Legally, no person can enter into a contract before 18, which means the parent or guardian must purchase a teen driver’s insurance.
 However, emancipated minors are legally able to buy, register and insure a vehicle.
+While some motorcycle insurance providers will offer insurance to 16-year olds, many won't, and standalone policies can still be expensive for riders as old as 21.
+While it's legal for all 18-year-olds to purchase auto and motorcycle insurance, rates are relatively high at this age.

 Joining Parents’ Coverage or Have Separate Plans